Quantum sensing of time-dependent magnetic signals with molecular spins: Results

 \subsection{Quantum sensing with VO(TPP)}

 A powder sample of magnetically diluted VO(TPP) is used to initially assess the efficiency of the two protocols.
-The static magnetic field is tuned to bring the main transition on resonance with the resonator.
 Sequences 1 and 2 are repeated with a Gaussian signal (Eq. \ref{eq:Gaussian}) for different values of $B$\textsubscript{1,max} and $t$\textsubscript{0} (Fig. \ref{fig:FIG2} (a, d, g) and (b, e, h)).
 This allows us to evaluate whether the protocols are capable of sensing changes in the amplitude and position of the external signal.
 The resulting echo phase signals (Fig. \ref{fig:FIG2} (d, e)) show clear differences in the amount of accumulated phase and in the starting position of the accumulation with respect to timescale.
-We also test the protocols with a rectangular signal (Eq. \ref{eq:Square}) by varying its amplitude $B$\textsubscript{1,max} to test the effect of time profiles containing a higher number of harmonics (see Fig. \ref{fig:FIG2} (c, f, i)).
-The phase accumulation clearly depends on the amplitude of the rectangular signal.
+We also test the protocols with a rectangular signal (Eq. \ref{eq:Square}) by varying its amplitude (see Fig. \ref{fig:FIG2} (c, f, i)).
+The phase accumulation clearly depends on the value of $B$\textsubscript{1,max}.